hernanmd/Territorial/repository/Territorial.package/TCountryOrganization.class/README.md

-A country organization groups countries, and enable to build groups from existing countries of the world.

-See class side for examples of country organizations.
-One can mix countries from different regions of the world, or build geopolitical areas which doesn't yet exists (fictional) or does not exists anymore (historical).
+A country organization enables to build regions from existing countries of the world.
+There is no political or geographical limitation to form an organization, one can mix countries from different regions of the world, or build geopolitical areas which doesn't exists anymore.
+Note that an organization could be a single country too, for example Brazil.

-Examples:

-(TCountryOrganization @ 'UN.M49') sortedTerritoryNames.
-(TCountryOrganization @ 'UN.M49') countries
-TCountryOrganization demonymsOf: 'Argentina'.
-TCountryOrganization demonymsOf: 'central african republic'.

-Re-initialize country organizations:

-TCountryOrganization initialize.

-Remove all organizations:

-TCountryOrganization tOrganizations: nil.
+TCountryOrganization holds several common UN organization in the class side, so your specific subclass could compose new organizations.